utopia-foss/dantro/doc/plotting/creators/ext.rst

 For more detail on the syntax, see :ref:`above <pcr_ext_DAG_support>`.

-While the plot *function* signature can remain as it is regardless of the chosen specialization of the :py:class:`~dantro.plot_creators.pcr_ext.ExternalPlotCreator`, the plot *configuration* will differ for the specializations.
+While the plot *function* signature can remain as it is regardless of the chosen specialization of the :py:class:`~dantro.plot.creators.ext.ExternalPlotCreator`, the plot *configuration* will differ for the specializations.
 See :ref:`here <plot_data_selection_uni>` and :ref:`here <plot_data_selection_mv>` for more information.

 .. note::